ACLS Certification - Official Site | Powered by CPR.com

 • Rhythms originating outside the sinoatrial node but within the atria are recognizable due to P wave size and shape.

-• Rhythms originating from the atria are termed “supraventricular” because they originate above the ventricles.
+• Rhythms originating from the atria are termed “supraventricular” because they originate above the ventricles, which also generally results in a narrow QRS complex.

 SA Node Irregularity